 “Be open and honest about your finances.
 Keep in mind that nearly everyone has screwed up or made poor decisions,” says Rind.

-What happens if you realize you are experiencing financial infidelity?
+What happens if you realize that you’re experiencing financial infidelity?

 “Once you discover the problem, proceed with caution.
 Money is a highly charged topic.
 You might try couples counseling,” says Rind.
 “But recognize that, like sexual infidelity, the damage may be irreparable.
 I felt I could never trust my husband again.”